 Anna Furse/Athletes of the Heart AN ANATOMY ACT

-Create is delighted to partner with Live Collision to welcome Anna Furse to Dublin as part of a CAPP Research Residency which will culminate in the premiere of an animated lecture performance An Anatomy Act.
-Furse is working in collaboration with Trinity College Dublin and King’s College London.
-Anna’s creative team consists of both Irish based and international collaborators including musician & composer David Coulter and saw player Henry Dagg.
-Anna Furse will also be meeting with arts practitioners and students during her time in Dublin this November.
-Conflating her roles as a theatre director, writer, and Professor, with AN ANATOMY ACT Furse is giving a vivid animated lecture on Anatomy, accompanied by haunting saw playing and illuminating video.
+Create was delighted to partner with Live Collision to welcome Anna Furse to Dublin as part of a CAPP Research Residency which culminated in the premiere of an animated lecture performance AN ANATOMY ACT.
+Furse was working in collaboration with Trinity College Dublin and King’s College London.
+Anna’s creative team consisted of both Irish based and international collaborators including musician & composer David Coulter and saw player Henry Dagg.
+Anna Furse was also meeting with arts practitioners and students during her time in Dublin in November.
+Conflating her roles as a theatre director, writer, and Professor, with AN ANATOMY ACT Furse was giving a vivid animated lecture on Anatomy, accompanied by haunting saw playing and illuminating video.

 The Anatomy Theatres of Renaissance Europe were the horror movies of their day – full of blood, guts, morality and human drama.
 The public gawped in fear and fascination at the criminal cadaver being doubly punished before their eyes.
-Furse takes this idea and runs with it, taking us on a journey of discovery to contemplate our bodies, dead or alive, as she segues from personal loss to the circulation of the blood, from Elizabeth 1 to Lady Gaga.
+Furse took this idea and run with it, taking us on a journey of discovery to contemplate our bodies, dead or alive, as she segued from personal loss to the circulation of the blood, from Elizabeth 1 to Lady Gaga.

-THE ANATOMY ACT is funded by Arts Council England with a residency commission by Create – the national development agency for collaborative arts in Ireland and CAPP (Collaborative Art Partnership Programme) a transnational programme co-funded by the Creative Europe Programme of the European Union with additional support from Live Collision.
-It is an Athletes of the Heart production with the Centre of the Body at Goldsmiths, University of London.
+AN ANATOMY ACT was funded by Arts Council England with a residency commission by Create – the national development agency for collaborative arts in Ireland and CAPP (Collaborative Art Partnership Programme) a transnational programme co-funded by the Creative Europe Programme of the European Union with additional support from Live Collision.
+It was an Athletes of the Heart production with the Centre of the Body at Goldsmiths, University of London.

 COMMUNITY_ Science/ musicians